tdtatum2/Smite-Source-Redesign/README.md

 # Update (4/1/2023)
 The website has since been updated to a much more modern design, but the goals of the initial project still stand.
+Although, there was a much better way to modularize the application and avoid the insane amount of separate HTML files :)